Stripe76/AssettoServer/README.md

 # AssettoServer [![Build status](https://img.shields.io/github/actions/workflow/status/compujuckel/AssettoServer/dotnet.yml?logo=github&label=Build)](https://github.com/compujuckel/AssettoServer/actions/workflows/dotnet.yml) [![Discord](https://img.shields.io/discord/890676433746268231?logo=discord&label=Discord&color=7289da)](https://discord.gg/uXEXRcSkyz) ![GitHub Downloads)](https://img.shields.io/github/downloads/compujuckel/AssettoServer/total?color=gold&label=Downloads) [![Docker Hub](https://img.shields.io/docker/v/compujuckel/assettoserver?logo=docker&label=Docker)](https://hub.docker.com/r/compujuckel/assettoserver)

 ## About this fork
 I made this fork to experiment with Virtual Steward integration in AssettoServer.
 There are two additional plugins, the first one (VSReplayPlugin) lets you "play" an AC replay file as a bot.
 I won't develop it any further because AssettoServer guys are working on the same thing.
-The second one (VitualStewardPlugin) is meant as an experiment to improve public lobbies, it can selectively hide players for each client.
+The second one (VirtualStewardPlugin) is meant as an experiment to improve public lobbies, it can selectively hide players for each client.
 There are three modes:

 **Qualifying**: everbody is hidden.